benwzj/ecommerce-nextjs/README.md

   - You will need a secret for secure revalidation.
 - Using Shopify as a full-featured CMS.
 You can manage the Products, Collections, Pages, Navigation Menus, SEO in Shopify platform.

+## Icon

+Here is using icons from "heroicons".

 ## Running locally

 Need to the environment variables in `.env` file to run locally.